Call us today to see how we can help you be at your best.

 In CodePlex, you'll find 2 solutions: 1 for SP2010, 1 for SP2013.
 Each simply contains 1 Page Layout with a working deployable example of how to implement tabbed web part zones (essentially my previous blog article in practice).
-The description of how the 2010 version works was largely covered here, and the source code is largely similar save some refactoring and switching over to a CDN for JQuery.
+The description of how the 2010 version works were largely covered here, and the source code is largely similar save some refactoring and switching over to a CDN for JQuery.

 And then once deployed, this is what it looks like (using JQuery UI theme "Redmond" for styling):

 And Voila!
 We have easy to use, reusable tabs in SharePoint 2013.
-No additional features, server side code, and easy to maintain.
+No additional features, server-side code, and easy to maintain.

 I fixed a bug on CodePlex, so if you were noticing this issue, please get the latest code and wsps for either the 2010 or 2013 version.